MaWiMa/CCS/en/Changing_Canadian_Schools-072.md

-'I‘hemsewasappealMtotheCourtofAppeslwhichhe1dthat
-thelomrcourtjudge hadmisappliedthetmtforgrantingan
- While theCmu'td'Appealovertumedthelower
-courtrulinginmlationtotherdiefsoughtitordﬂthatthe
-iniunctionwastommaininplaceuntiltheendoftheschool
-year.Priortothebeginningofthenertschoolterm,thematter
+# Changing Canadian Schools

-was settled in favour of the child.
-A settlement agmment which required that Nathalie be integrated was approved by courtorder.
+The casecwascappealed to the Court of Appeal which held that the lower courtjudge had misapplied the test for granting an injunction.
+While the Court Appeal overturned the lower court ruling in relation to the relief sought, it ordered that the injunction was to remain in place until the end of the school year.
+Prior to the beginning of the next school term,the matter was settled in favour of the child.
+A settlement agreement which required that Nathalie be integrated was approved by court order.

 Prooi.nciallTerri-torial Responsibility
 The Supreme Court of Canada has not had the opportunity to rule on the question of whether there is a constitutional right